GM plans to extend shutdown of Brazil auto production by 60 days

-GM’s plants in Brazil have been shuttered since March 30 when the company put its workers on furlough, but kept their pay intact as it made employees use up vacation days.
+GM’s plants in Brazil have been shuttered since March 23.
+On March 30 the company put its workers on furlough, but kept their pay intact as it made employees use up vacation days.

 But as the pandemic has worsened globally and holiday allotments have dried up, GM has had to look for more drastic measures in South America’s top auto producer.
 Now its factories in Brazil, where for several years Chevrolet has been the country’s best selling brand, will be shut down at least until mid June.